identity-com/docs/showcase/README.md

 ```

 ### Cryptid Client
-The Cryptid client allows you to manage your cryptid account on the cli.
+The Cryptid client allows you to manage your Cryptid account on the cli.

+[See here](https://github.com/identity-com/cryptid) for more information on Cryptid.

 ```shell
 $ yarn global add @identity.com/cryptid-cli